Royal Robertson

-Royal Robertson (20 October 1930 – 5 July 1997), also known as the self-proclaimed Prophet Royal Robertson, was an American artist.
+Royal Robertson (October 20, 1930 – July 5, 1997), also known as the self-proclaimed Prophet Royal Robertson, was an American outsider artist.

 Early life and marriage

-Born in St. Mary Parish, Louisiana, on 20 October 1930, Robertson spent almost his entire life in Baldwin, Louisiana.
+Born in St. Mary Parish, Louisiana, on October 20, 1930, Robertson spent almost his entire life in Baldwin, Louisiana.
 Robertson left school having completed the eighth grade.
 In his late teens he apprenticed as a sign painter and traveled to the West coast in his early twenties working as a field hand and sign painter.
 He returned to Louisiana in the 1950s to care for his mother where he continued to work as a sign painter.
 He married Adell Bren (or Lockett) in 1955 and they had eleven children.
 Their marriage ended after 19 years when Adell left him for another man, moved to Texas taking their children with her, and became a minister.

 Works

 Robertson remained in Louisiana after his marriage ended and became a recluse.
 He was largely scorned by his neighbors and was overcome by misogynistic rage towards his former wife and women in general.
 Robertson had paranoid schizophrenia and claimed to have had his first vision, a futuristic vision of a spaceship with God as the driver, when he was fourteen.
 When his marriage ended he began to record his visions in his imagery and writings.
 Numerous hallucinatory visions of space travel where aliens predicted the End of Days through complex numerological formulas and warned him about the dangers of adultery and fornication led Robertson to believe that he was a victim of a global female conspiracy.
 He believed that his ex-wife's betrayal would be the cause of the cataclysmic destruction of humanity, and that his art was divinely sanctioned.
 According to social anthropologist Frédéric Allamel, Robertson saw himself as a patriarch in search of a new Zion and a prophet whose legacy would consist of his apocryphal work.
 He identified himself as "Libra Patriarch Prophet Lord Archbishop Apostle Visionary Mystic Psychic Saint Royal Robertson".